 • Low competition

-• Higher than normal shipping costs due to the Jones Act which requires that all shipping from the US mainland arrives on US flagged ships.
+• Higher than normal shipping costs due to the Jones Act, which requires that all shipping from the US mainland arrives on US-flagged ships

-Reason #11 you should not move to Hawaii: Everything is really crowded
+Reason #11: Everything is really crowded

 Ugh!
 Honolulu traffic. by 44728494@N06 is licensed under CC BY-NC-ND 2.0.
 Image may have been resized or cropped from original.

 Anything in Hawaii that becomes even somewhat popular immediately becomes overcrowded.
-This perhaps may be more acute on Oahu than the other islands but the underlying fundamentals are similar.
+This may be more acute on Oahu than the other islands, but the underlying fundamentals are similar.
 Find a good restaurant?
 You’ll have to wait for an hour.
 New product announcement?
 Lines around the block.
 Big concert in town?
 Sold out in an hour.
 Big shopping sale at the mall?
 You’ll never find parking.
 Big event anywhere?
 Traffic backed up for miles.
 Big surf event?
 You can’t get near the place.

 This phenomenon is probably the result of a combination of these factors: